magicmonkey/lifxjs/Protocol.md

  * Bytes 44 - 45:  Unknown, but these seem to be zeroes.
  * Bytes 46 - 47:  On/off - 0xffff means on, and 0x0000 means off.
  * Bytes 48 - end: The name of the bulb as set by the iPhone app.

-### Packet type 0x16 - On / off response

-This is sent by the bulbs to the apps to say whether the bulbs are on or off.
-It is generally sent as a result of an on/off command from the apps.

- * Byte  32:       0x16
- * Bytes 33 - 35:  Always zeroes.
- * Bytes 36 - 37:  On/off indicator; 0x0000 means the bulbs are off, and 0xffff
-                   means that the bulbs are on.

-### Packet type 0x19 - Name Change response

-This is sent by the bulbs to the apps to say when a name change has been requested.
- * Byte  32:        0x16
- * Bytes 33 - 35:   Always zeroes.
- * Bytes 36 - end:  New name, standard ascii encoding.
-Max length unknown.

 _More to come_